shruzzzz/Network-Attack-Detection/README.md

 This project targets the **CIC-IDS-2018** dataset (78 flow-level features per record, 15 traffic classes: BENIGN + 14 attack families).
 Two ways to get data:

-1. *Use the real dataset.** Download the CSVs from the Canadian Institute for Cybersecurity (search "CSE-CIC-IDS2018"), merge them into a single CSV with a `Label` column, and drop it into `data/`.
+1. Use the real dataset.
+Download the CSVs from the Canadian Institute for Cybersecurity (search "CSE-CIC-IDS2018"), merge them into a single CSV with a Label column, and drop it into data.
-2. Use the bundled synthetic generator** to try the whole pipeline immediately without any download:
+2. Use the bundled synthetic generator to try the whole pipeline immediately without any download:

-   This creates a dataset with the same 78 columns and 15 class labels, with per-class feature distributions shaped to loosely mimic the behavioral patterns described in the dissertation (e.g. DDoS = very high `Flow Byts/s`, slow-HTTP = very long `Flow Duration`, web attacks = tiny packets on port 80).
+   This creates a dataset with the same 78 columns and 15 class labels, with per-class feature distributions shaped to loosely mimic the behavioral patterns described in the dissertation (e.g. DDoS = very high Flow Byts, slow-HTTP = very long Flow Duration, web attacks = tiny packets on port 80).
    It's for exercising the pipeline end-to-end, not for reproducing the dissertation's exact reported numbers — for that you need the real dataset.